xlak/hapara-delete/README.md

   Opens hidden, unfiltered tabs that won't save in your history.
   Doesn't affect the operation of monitoring software on other tabs, unlike most exploits.
   Works without JavaScript bookmarklets.
   Harder to get caught using this since teachers think they can still see all of your tabs.

 - [GoGuardian close prevention](https://github.com/yeeteeyt/goguardian-bypass)

   Does not hide anything from GoGuardian.
 Only prevents tabs from being closed.
+  Requires JavaScript bookmarklets to work.

 - [Hide tabs from Hapara](https://raw.githubusercontent.com/FreshPenguin112/bookmarklets/main/hapara%20tab%20hide%20XD) ([Source on GitHub](https://github.com/ConnorCodesatSchool/HaparaDelete/issues/2))

   Makes tabs show up as Google Drive tabs on the teacher dashboard.
   Requires JavaScript bookmarklets to work.
   This DOES NOT prevent Hapara from capturing your screen.
-Teachers will see the real tab if they look at the screenshot view.
+Teachers will still see the real tab if they look at the screenshot view.

 - chrome://kill